 Since the skin of the treated area will be "new" skin it will need to be cared for as you would care for a new baby's skin... very delicately.
-(See instructions on page 222.)
+(See instructions on page 235.)

 Direct sunlight during early stages of healing, and later, is discouraged especially without the judicious use of sunscreen products.
 We will discuss this with you during the consultation and postoperative period.
-(Refer to discussion of sunscreen products, page 225.)
-Since the treated area will possess
+(Refer to discussion of sunscreen products, page 227.)